pbanavara/cal-mcp-server/README.md

 1. **"No tokens available"**
    - Ensure you've authenticated in the web app first
-   - Check that `mcp_tokens.json` exists in the parent directory
+   - Check that `jwt_tokens.json` exists in the web app tokens directory

 2. **"Token is expired"**
    - Re-authenticate in the web app